opencfa/opencfa/README.md

 - Blender
 - Gimp

-Currently the code is in ealy stage. proper attributions will be placed once the files are cleaned and committed to master branch.
+Currently the code is in ealy stage. proper attributions will be placed once the files are cleaned and committed to release branch.

 Contact: opencfa at gmail.com